-Holy Name of Jesus humbly began as a mission parish of Ascension Catholic Church in Eau Gallie, FL.
-On Christmas Eve 1959, the first Mass was celebrated by Reverend Father Martin B. Power in an unfinished house on Banana River Drive in Indian Harbour Beach.
+Holy Name of Jesus humbly began as a mission parish of Ascension Catholic Church in Canova Beach, FL.
+On Christmas Eve 1959, the first Mass was celebrated by Father Martin B. Power in an unfinished house provided by local developer Marty McGuire in Indian Harbour Beach.
 Archbishop Joseph Hurley of the Diocese of St. Augustine had purchased our first ten acres in 1956.
 At the suggestion of Father Power, an additional 3.7 acres was purchased in June of 1961, on Highway A1A.

-A successful capital fund drive was conducted in the fall of 1988 to provide an education center, an activity center, a sports pavilion, a traffic light on A1A, sewer for the entire parish plant, as well as 10 acres of adjoining property for parking and expansion.
+Father David Page, former Rector of St. James Cathedral, in Orlando, became the fifth Pastor of HNJ in January, 1987.
+A successful capital fund drive was conducted in the Fall of 1988 to provide an education center, an activity center, a sports pavilion, a traffic light on A1A, sewer for the entire parish plant, as well as 10 acres of adjoining property for parking and expansion.
 Continuing into the 90’s, new ministries were developed and many new buildings were constructed, including ten additional classrooms.
-A rectory for the priests was completed in 1995, thus providing space in the old rectory for the expansion of the St. Vincent de Paul Assistance Center, the Outreach Thrift Store and a Christian Marriage and Family Counseling Center, staffed by licensed counselors.
+A rectory for the priests was completed in 1995, thus providing space in the old rectory for the expansion of the St. Vincent de Paul Assistance Center and the Thrift Shop.

-In 2016, we broke ground on an addition to the rectory to serve as a retirement suite for Msgr.
-Page and future retired clergy.
+In 2013, the old gift shop in the church was renovated and reopened as the new Welcome Center.
+In 2016, we broke ground on an addition to the rectory to serve as a retirement suite for Monsignor Page and future retired clergy.

 As we look back with gratitude to those parishioners and clergy who paved the way for the present generation, we continue to look forward to fulfilling the vision God has given us for the future.